fgoujeon/maki/doc/concepts/composite-state.md

 ## How to Define and Use a Composite State with Maki

-You make Maki create a composite state just like you make it create a simple state: by defining a `maki::state_conf`.
-A state becomes composite as soon as you give it a set of transition tables, which you do by calling `maki::state_conf::transition_tables()`.
+You make Maki create a composite state just like you make it create a simple state: by defining a `maki::state_builder`.
+A state becomes composite as soon as you give it a set of transition tables, which you do by calling `maki::state_builder::transition_tables()`.
 Each transition table leads to the creation of a [region](@ref region).

 Whenever a state machine enters a composite state, its active substates are the first state of each transition table.